Kalamunda Eastern Suns: Background

 Kalamunda & Districts Basketball Association (KDBA) was incorporated on 1 October 1971.
-In 1991, after a period of non affiliation with Basketball Western Australia, KDBA entered teams as the Kalamunda Hornets in the WA Junior State League competition.
-After a decade of little success for KDBA, Basketball Western Australia encouraged the amalgamation of KDBA and their regional rival Swan Districts Basketball Association (SDBA).
-For a number of years, Kalamunda and Swans both entered about 9–12 of the 14 available divisions—Basketball WA sought to fill all divisions.
-This led to Hills Raiders Basketball Association (HRBA) seeking an opportunity for their players to access this level of competition.
-As a result, a new association called Eastern Region Basketball Association (ERBA), playing as Eastern Suns, was formed in 2001.
-The ERBA's inaugural president was Bob Little (HRBA President & SDBA Life Member) and all three associations had two representatives with ERBA.
-Initially there was input from all three associations, but this deteriorated when Swans (SDBA) found themselves in financial difficulty with increasing debt to Basketball WA.
+In 1991, KDBA affiliated with Basketball Western Australia and entered teams as the Kalamunda Hornets in the WA Junior State League competition.
+In 2001, Eastern Region Basketball Association (ERBA) was established as a junior representative association following the amalgamation of KDBA, Swan Mustangs (SDBA), and Mundaring (HRBA).
+The teams played as the Eastern Suns.
+Initially there was input from all three associations, but this deteriorated when SDBA found themselves in financial difficulty with increasing debt to Basketball Western Australia.
 KDBA was in a position to seek a license from the State Basketball League (SBL) but was unwilling to assume the SDBA debt as part of their license (in excess of $40,000).
-Swan City Mustangs SBL and Association ceased to operate following the 2003 season.
+The Swan City Mustangs SBL club and the Association ceased to operate following the 2003 season.